lmkoduru/lmkoduru.github.io/_pages/about.md

 Research
 ------
 My research is focused on enabling data-driven policymaking to achieve universal access to high-quality and affordable broadband networks.
+This involves addressing the disparities in internet access and digital equity, which inform policy actions like subsidy programs, rate regulations, and infrastructure funding.
+However, a significant gap exists between the broadband data currently used for policy decisions and the precise data needed.
+Often, these datasets are sparse, noisy, or based on unreliable self-reported information, leading to potentially flawed funding decisions that disproportionately affect underserved areas.
+To address this, there is an urgent need to develop a sustainable, open digital infrastructure to bridge this data gap and provide accurate data for effective policymaking.

 Selected Publications
 ------